ashuppal/ashuppal.github.io/reading-notes/Class 201 Reading Notes.md

  What is the difference between the logical operator && and ||?
  The && operator only returns true when both conditons are true, while the || operator only returns false when both of its conditions are false.

+ **Read class 03**

+ **Learn HTML**
+1. When should you use an unordered list in your HTML document?
+   Unordered list is used for grouping items that do not have a specific numerical ordering, and their order in the list is meaningless.

+2. How do you change the bullet style of unordered list items?
+   We can use the style attribute to change the bullet style of unordered list.

+3. When should you use an ordered list vs an unorder list in your HTML document?
+  Unordered list is used to create a list of related items, in no particular order.
+Ordered list is used to create a list of related items, in a specific order.

+4. Describe two ways you can change the numbers on list items provided by an ordered list?
+   We can change the numbers on list items by changing the value attribute.

+   **Learn CSS**

+ 1.Describe the CSS properties of margin and padding.

+   The padding sits around the content as white space while the margin is the outermost layer, wrapping the content, padding, and border as whitespace     between this box and other elements.

+ 2.List and describe the four parts of an HTML elements box as referred to by the box model.
+   There are different parts of a box — margin, border, padding, and content.

+   **Learn JS**

+  1. What data types can you store inside of an Array?
+   Array can store various data types — strings, numbers, objects, and even other arrays.

+  2. Is the people array a valid JavaScript array?
+If so, how can I access the values stored?
+If not, why?
+    You can access an item inside an array that is itself inside another array by chaining two sets of square brackets together.

+  3.List five shorthand operators for assignment in javascript and describe what they do.
+    assignment x = 3 , addition assignment x+=3, subtraction assignment x-=3, multiplication assignment x*=3, division assignment x/=3

+  4. Answer will be 10dog - If you combine number with a boolean value then it gets converted into zero.

+  5. Describe a real world example of when a conditional statement should be used in a JavaScript program.
+      We can use conditional statement while calculating grade. for e.g. if the marks are under 35 then the grade will be "F".
+If they are between 35 and 50 then the grade will be "C" etc.

+   6. Give an example of when a Loop is useful in JavaScript.
+  We can use loop for various purposes.
+One example can be: if the input provided by the user is less than 10 then display the answer otherwise keep adding/subtracting numbers.

    ### Things I want to know more about
   Learn website design in depth.